-The intent of the Work-Study Program is to encourage part-time employment and reduce the amount of loan debt incurred while attending college.
-Work-Study does so by paying a portion of your salary, thus making your employment a better "financial deal" for your employer.
+The Work-Study Program intends to encourage part-time employment and reduce the loan debt incurred while attending college.
+Work-Study pays a portion of your salary, thus making your employment a better "financial deal" for your employer.

 All officially approved Work-Study positions are posted on Handshake.
 To find opportunities that are currently available, review our Handshake Help Center tips to learn how to search for Work-Study positions.
-Please note that many positions are posted in August or September of each year, while other positions are posted year-round.
+Most work-study positions are posted in August or September, while some are posted year-round.

-- August 16, 2021: The Office of Financial Aid will begin to approve work-study job postings and you will be able to review and apply for positions
+- Aug 15, 2022: The Office of Financial Aid will begin to approve postings on this date, and you will be able to review and apply for postings.

-- May 28, 2022: Final date that you can work under Work-Study for an off-campus Work-Study partner
+- May 27, 2023: Final date students can work under Work-Study for off-campus work-study employers.

-- May 31, 2022: Final date that you can work under Work-Study for monthly employees
+- May 31, 2023: Final date students can work under Work-Study for Monthly employees.

-- June 11, 2022: Final date that you can work under Work-Study for bi-weekly on-campus Work-Study position
+- June 10, 2023: Final date students can work under Work-Study for a Bi-Weekly on-campus Work-Study position.

-There are jobs that do not require work-study but accept work-study students.
-Let the department know that you have it and they will contact Financial Aid.
-Some external positions may qualify for work-study and most campus jobs qualify.
-Note: if you do not have access to Work-Study, then please do not apply to positions that state that only Work-Study students are eligible.
+Some jobs do not require work-study but accept work-study students.
+Let the department know you have a work-study referral, and they will contact Financial Aid.
+Some external positions may also qualify for work-study and most campus jobs qualify.
+Note: if you do not have access to work-study, then please do not apply to positions that state that only work-study students are eligible.

 Need additional tips and resources to find work?
 Be sure to browse all our Gain Experience, Career Paths, and Job Search Strategies pages.